spaceguythe1/tarm/README.md

 tarm (the file you want to extract, MUST END IN .tar.gz or will just delete file)

+OR

+tarm --version
+prints version (what else would it do?)

 i only have support for .tar.gz rn.